Online Parenting Program for Families of Middle School Students

 The trial does not specify whether you need to stop taking your current medications, but it seems unlikely since the study focuses on an online parenting program.

-How is the Family Check-Up Online treatment different from other treatments for middle school students?
+What evidence suggests that the Family Check-Up Online program is effective for parents of middle school students?

 This trial is for parents with a child in grades 6-8 at Title 1 public schools in Arizona.
 It's designed to help them through an online parenting program called Family Check-Up, which includes optional coaching sessions.